France is home to a Muslim community of more than six million, making about 9% of the country’s population, the largest in Europe.

 Musulmans de France (French Muslims)

-Formerly knows as Union of Islamic Organizations of France, French Muslims or Musulmans de France was founded 21 years ago in Lorraine’s Meurthe-et-Moselle.
+Formerly known as Union of Islamic Organizations of France, French Muslims or Musulmans de France was founded 21 years ago in Lorraine’s Meurthe-et-Moselle.
 The group is the French chapter of the Federation of Islamic Organizations in Europe (FIOE).

 Owning 30 mosques and operating 200 others, UIOF promotes integration in the French community through catering to the religious, cultural, educational, social and humanitarian needs of the Muslims of France.